john-divelbiss/owasp_zap/README.md

 The current context file included contains:
   * Details of the site being scanned (demo-local.fcsuite.com)
   * Authentication details for the scanner
   * List of urls to scan against
   * List of attackes to perform against the list of urls

+## Import CSuite Context
+Going forward, we can maintain a single context file that details site information, located:  [HERE](/contexts/Csuite.context)